-In response to the Supreme Court’s decision to lift a lower court order that had prevented the Trump Administration from carrying out mass layoffs at the Department of Education (DOE), Amy Spitalnick, CEO of the Jewish Council of Public Affairs, released the following statement:
+In response to the Supreme Court’s decision to lift a lower court order that had prevented the Trump Administration from carrying out mass layoffs at the Department of Education (DOE), Amy Spitalnick, CEO of the Jewish Council for Public Affairs, released the following statement:

 “The administration’s plan to lay off over one-third of the Department of Education’s workforce – without any federal oversight – jeopardizes the rights and wellbeing of students across the country, and will inevitably lead to more discrimination, posing a direct threat to the safety of Jewish – and so many other — students.